Maging Sino Ka Man: Ang Pagbabalik

-Maging Sino Ka Man: Ang Pagbabalik (International title: More Than Love 2) is a Philippine television drama romance series broadcast by ABS-CBN.
-The 78-episode series is the sequel to the 2006 drama series Maging Sino Ka Man.
-Directed by Rory B. Quintos and Mae Czarina Cruz-Alviar, it stars John Lloyd Cruz, Bea Alonzo, Sam Milby, Anne Curtis, Toni Gonzaga, Angelica Panganiban, and Derek Ramsay.
-It aired on the network's Primetime Bida lineup and worldwide on TFC from December 10, 2007 to March 28, 2008, replacing Pangarap na Bituin.
-It was later replaced by Lovers.
+Maging Sino Ka Man: Ang Pagbabalik (international title: More Than Love 2) is a Philippine television drama romance series broadcast by ABS-CBN.
+The 78-episode series is a sequel to the 2006 drama series Maging Sino Ka Man.
+It was directed by Rory B. Quintos and Mae Czarina Cruz-Alviar, and stars John Lloyd Cruz, Bea Alonzo, Sam Milby, Anne Curtis, Toni Gonzaga, Angelica Panganiban, and Derek Ramsay.
+It aired in the Philippines on the network's Primetime Bida lineup and worldwide on TFC from December 10, 2007 to March 28, 2008 in the time slot after Pangarap na Bituin and before the South Korean drama series Lovers.